 Romulea atrandra var atrandra has leaves that are wider than 1 mm, bracts with brown-streaked or colorless membranous margins and tips and flowers that are 25 to 45 mm long, mostly magenta-rose with a dark blotch on each segment and a yellow cup, usually with dark violet longitudinal lines.
 The last photo shows the corms on a 1 cm grid.
 Photos by Mary Sue Ittner.

-Romulea atrandra G.J.Lewis var esterhuyseniae M.P.de Vos has leaves that are less that 1 mm with narrow grooves and bracts with brown-streaked membranous margins.
+Romulea atrandra G.J.Lewis var esterhuyseniae M.P.de Vos has leaves that are less than 1 mm with narrow grooves and bracts with brown-streaked membranous margins.
 Flowers are paler magenta to pale lilac or white, with a dark blotch or sometimes dark lines or with a pale transverse zone on each segment.
 Anthers are mostly yellow.

 Romulea atrandra G.J.Lewis var lewisiae M.P.de Vos is found in the Karoo and Eastern Cape.
 It has pale lilac-pink to white and smaller flowers than some of the other varieties (up to 25 mm long).
 The outer segments have dark veins on the back.

 Romulea austinii E.Phillips is found on damp stony flats in the western and south Karoo.
 It has honey scented yellow flowers, usually with brown blotches in the throat and grows from 6 to 10 cm high.
 The first three photos from Mary Sue Ittner.
+The fourth photo from Alan Horstmann.
 The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Romulea autumnalis L.Bolus is found in the Eastern Cape growing on grassy flats and low mountain slopes.
 It blooms late summer to autumn.
 Although the pink flower with a yellow or orange yellow cup looks like a number of other species (R. rosea, R. eximia, R. cruciata), this species differs from the others by having a small ridge at the base of the corm and inner bracts with colorless membranous margins and in the time of bloom.
-Photos by Cameron McMaster.
+Photos by Cameron McMaster were taken in the Eastern Cape (Somerset East).